timothyfraser/sigma/docs/07b_workshop.md

-# Workshop: Statistical Techniques for Exponential Distributions
+# Statistical Techniques for Exponential Distributions